-This section contains the guidance documents, templates and forms required by grant holders and their project teams to assist with digitisation and cataloguing.
+This section contains the guidance documents, templates and forms required by grant holders and their project teams to assist with: surveys, digitisation, cataloguing and submitting a Methodology Report.
 The documentation for reporting on the progress of the project and requesting further grant payments are to be found here.

 Digitisation guidelines